FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_tell_str(recipient, msg)

   Tell a string message to another module.
-Size is automatically computed through strlen.
+Size is automatically computed through strlen, and autofree is set to false.

   :param recipient: module to whom deliver the message.
   :param msg: message to be sent.